mcclatchy-southeast/security_for_sale/readme.md

 ## Data
 The following files [can be downloaded](https://github.com/mcclatchy-southeast/security_for_sale/tree/main/data) from the `data` directory in this repo.
 File names are appended with a timestamp indicating when they were generated, in the format `YYYYMMDDHHMM`.

+Use of this data is granted to researchers, policymakers and the public under [an MIT License](https://github.com/mcclatchy-southeast/security_for_sale/blob/main/LICENSE).

+Please cite/credit/attribute all uses to: `The News & Observer/The Charlotte Observer` or `an analysis by The News & Observer and The Charlotte Observer`.
+And if our data makes it into your work, let us know!

+Have questions?
+Spot an error in our data?
+Contact Tyler Dukes at [mtdukes@newsobserver.com](mailto:mtdukes@newsobserver.com).

 ### corporate_landlord_lookup
  A comma-separated value file containing the lookup table that ties subsidiaries (the buying entities listed on property records) with the associated parent company, based on property mailing address, corporate registration records and other sources.
 Wherever possible, this table also includes North Carolina corporate registration information.
 Subsidiaries are excluded from this list of their parent companies own fewer than 100 properties across the state.